Anon0511/hass/README.md

-##Home Assistant V0.103.5
+##Home Assistant prepared V0.107

 So this is my config as of now, most likely updated from time to time.

-~This costed me approx. 180 hours of work yet, ~~using an RPI 2b which I had laying around since ages now because I never had a usecase here.
+~This costed me approx. 200 hours of work yet, ~~using an RPI 2b which I had laying around since ages now because I never had a usecase here.
 It is using the Raspbian Lite Image~~ without a GUI, pure SSH, Docker Setup.
 Changed to Deskmini, Ryzen 5 3400G, 16GB DDR4 3200Mhz CL16 Ram, 500GB NVMe SSD x2, Debian 10.